What is "use strict" in Javascript and its importance

 console.log(10)

-with no errors, even thogh we didn't use var, let or const keywords
+It is just going to log 10 with no errors, even thogh we didn't use var, let or const keywords

 10